Rare and exclusive few-body decays of the Higgs, Z, W bosons, and the top quark: Rare Higgs boson decays

 \subsubsection{Higgs decays into a photon plus a vector meson}

 Table~\ref{tab:H_decays_gamma_meson} lists the corresponding theoretical predictions and experimental limits for Higgs decays into a photon plus a vector meson, and Fig.~\ref{fig:H_gamma_meson_limits} displays them in graphical form.
 Theoretical $\BR$ values are in the range of $\mathcal{O}(10^{-5}$--$10^{-9})$, with larger rates for decays into light-quark and charm vector mesons compared to bottomonium due to stronger cancellation of direct-indirect contributions for the latter.
-Experimental upper bounds have been set for all decays at the LHC~\cite{ATLAS:2017gko,ATLAS:2018xfc,CMS:2019wch,ATLAS:2023alf,CMS:2024hhg} except for the $\rm H \to \gamma+D,\gamma+B$ ones, but it seems that evidence for a few of those SM decays will only possible at FCC-ee.
-The heaviest bottomonium radiative decays will require the number of Higgs bosons produced in a machine like FCC-hh.
+Experimental upper bounds have been set for all decays at the LHC~\cite{ATLAS:2017gko,ATLAS:2018xfc,CMS:2019wch,ATLAS:2023alf,CMS:2024hhg}, and HL-LHC could observe $\rm H\to \gamma+\rho$ and $\rm H\to \gamma+\jpsi$.
+Most of these decays will be visible at FCC-ee, but heaviest bottomonium radiative decays will require the number of Higgs bosons produced in a machine like FCC-hh.